There is a wide range of opportunities in the industry for candidates with dual marketing and sales profiles.

 Budget management techniques, activity management and dashboards.

-Audit and statutory auditors
+Audit and statutory accounting

 Advanced accounting